nlm-pro/angular-cli-deep-dive/README.md

 ## Topics

-Topics are handled via git branches.
+Some topics are handled via git branches.
 Clone this project, and use `git checkout` in order to use them.

 Not all topics are addressed during one of my related codelabs.
 Checkmarks are here to tell you want we will do during the one your are attending.